 Newton Presbyterian Manor employee tests positive for COVID-19

-Newton Presbyterian Manor announces that a non-direct resident care employee has tested positive for COVID-19.
+A non-direct resident care employee at Newton Presbyterian Manor has tested positive for COVID-19.

 All employees are encouraged to follow CDC guidelines and best practices as these are continually updated.
 The community regularly reinforces with all staff that an employee should not report to work if he or she is experiencing symptoms of a respiratory illness or not feeling well.